arosaspa/github/README.md

 In this case is:
 2.34.1

-Ready!, and enjoy with Github.
+Ready!, and enjoy with Github for terminal of Linux.